Chapter 8: Department of Bioengineering

 After completion of the formal coursework approved by the doctoral committee, the student shall present their research proposal for comprehensive oral examinations on the coursework and the subject of their research work.
 The student should make arrangements for the comprehensive examinations through the doctoral committee.
 A student who passes the comprehensive examinations is considered a degree candidate.
 The comprehensive examinations normally must be completed within four years from the time the student is admitted to the doctoral program.
 Comprehensive examinations may be repeated once, in whole or in part, at the discretion of the doctoral committee.

-Thesis Research and Defense
+Dissertation Research and Defense

-The period following the comprehensive examinations is devoted to research for the thesis, although such research may begin before the examinations are complete.
+The period following the comprehensive examinations is devoted to research for the dissertation, although such research may begin before the examinations are complete.
 After successfully completing the comprehensive examinations, the student must pass an oral examination on their research and thesis, conducted by the doctoral committee and whomever they appoint as examiners.
-The thesis must be made available to all examiners one month prior to the examination.
-The oral examination shall consist of a presentation of the results of the thesis and the defense.
+The dissertation must be made available to all examiners one month prior to the examination.
+The oral examination shall consist of a presentation of the results of the dissertation and the defense.
 This examination is open to all faculty members of Santa Clara University, but only members of the doctoral committee have a vote.

-Thesis and Publication
+Dissertation and Publication

 Time Limit for Completing Degrees